-NOI was lower in Q4 compared to 2016, both in occupancy and revenue, the result of a colder winter.
-Even with a slower Q4 we achieved a 6.0% NOI year over year growth in 2017.
-The portable storage business is subject to seasonality as all portable units are non-climate controlled generally resulting in lower results in Q1 and Q4.
+Increase in occupancy resulted in revenue and NOI growth over the same prior year period.
+The portable storage business is subject to seasonality as all portable units are non-climate controlled generally resulting in lower results in Q1 and Q4, when compared to Q2 and Q3.